If you have an online web-store or online presence of any kind, you need to be offering live chat 24/7.

 1. Lack of resources.

 Yes, providing constant support comes with its costs.
 You need software, you need people to use the software, etc. However, you’re reducing operational deficiencies, you’re able to address problems as they arise, and you’re able to improve your up-time because you have people constantly working.
-If having people physically manning your live chat 24/7 isn’t realistic, consider an outsourced live chat solution
+If having people physically manning your live chat 24/7 isn’t realistic, consider an outsourced live chat solution, which ensures that you provide quality service, without needing to hire additional personnel.
+Free live chat software, which usually means a chatbot, can be another resource, though it should be used sparingly.

 So what are the consequences of not providing 24/7 support?